peteroupc/html3dutil/doc/tutorial-camera.md

 An orthographic projection is one in which the left and right clipping planes are parallel to each other, and the top and bottom clipping planes are parallel to each other.
-This results in the near and far clipping planes having the same size, unlike in a perspective projection, and objects with the same size not varying in size with their depth.
+This results in the near and far clipping planes having the same size, unlike in a perspective projection, and objects with the same size not varying in size with their distance from the "camera".

 The following methods define an orthographic projection.